Level/rave-level/README.md

 ## Seamless failover

-level-party does seamless failover.
-This means that if you create a read-stream and the leader goes down while you are reading that stream level-party will resume your stream on the new leader.
+rave-level does seamless failover.
+This means that if you create a read-stream and the leader goes down while you are reading that stream rave-level will resume your stream on the new leader.

-[**This disables leveldb snapshotting**](https://github.com/level/leveldown#snapshots) so if your app relies on this you should disable this by setting `opts.retry = false`:
+This disables [snapshot guarantees](https://github.com/Level/abstract-level#iterator) so if your app relies on this you should disable this by setting `opts.retry = false`:

 ```js
 const db = level('./data', { retry: false }) // will not retry streams / gets / puts if the leader goes down